Cardamom Chocolate Chunk Shortbread Cookies

 Instructions

-- In a large bowl, cream the softened butter, sugar, dark brown sugar, and the vanilla bean paste until the mixture is light and fluffy, about 4-5 minutes.
+- In a large mixing bowl, cream the softened butter, sugar, and dark brown sugar until the mixture is light and fluffy, about 4-5 minutes.
+Add the vanilla bean paste or extract.

 - Next, mix in the flour, 1 1/2 teaspoons of the freshly-ground cardamom, and Kosher salt until you have a thick dough.
 The dough should not be crumbly or too sticky.
 It will resemble Play Dough.